BenCtree/crep/README.md

 To run:

-$ .\crep "search string" "file.txt"
+$ ./crep "search string" "file.txt"

 For example: